 - Looking a bit like a Bobcat in a more condensed form, the American Bobtail is known for its penchant for goofiness and ability to make people smile.

-- They’re extremely sociable and can get along with both humans and fellow cats or dogs.
+- They're highly sociable and can get along with humans and fellow cats or dogs.

-- Despite their cuddly nature, they can also be put on a leash and go on walks with their trainers.
+- Despite their cuddly nature, they can also be put on a leash and walk with their trainers.

 - Their dense fur requires light brushing and an occasional wash to stay fresh, regardless of whether you go for the shorthair variety or the medium long-hair one.